pavolk/libusb_stm32_testapp/README.md

 # libusb_stm32_testapp
-This is a simple libusb-application to benchmark the USB-connection to the STM32f4-Discovery board with this [firmware](https://github.com/pavolk/stm32_usb_test_wcid.git).
+This is a simple libusb-application to benchmark the USB-connection to the STM32F4-Discovery board with this [firmware](https://github.com/pavolk/stm32_usb_test_wcid.git).

 # Prepare the workspace

 This was developed and tested on a host with Windows 10 and Visual Studio 2017.
-Since `CMake` is used for building and `vcpck` for dependency management, the application should build on hosts with Linux and recent gcc (supporting at least C++11) as well.
+Since [CMake](https://cmake.org/) is used for building the application and [vcpck](https://github.com/microsoft/vcpkg) for dependency management, the application should build on hosts with Linux and recent gcc (supporting at least C++11) as well.
 For Linux hosts, test and updates to this description follows soon...

 ## Get the sources